Python Turtle - Lesson 2

 Introduction to flowcharts

-There is a special diagram used to show the flow of computer program.
-It’s called a flowchart.
-Flowcharts show each process in a program and how the program moves from one process to the next.
-We use:
+A flowchart shows each step in a program and how the program moves from one step to the next.

-• arrows represent the flow
+• arrows show the flow (the direction the program moves)

 Flowchart symbols 1